-This gorgeous two day hike across the Kaiser Mountain Range Nature Preserve has a charm all of its own: big views, a wonderful mountain shelter, Alpine lakes for swimming, and well-maintained trail winding through meadows and lush and verdant deciduous trees.
-From Stripsenjochhaus Lodge, a popular shelter among the jagged and craggy peaks of Kaiser Range, enjoy expansive views west to Guffert and Pendling Peaks and to the Bavarian Foothills of the Alps, and east over the Loferer and Leogang Steinberge Mountains.
-On day two, appreciate a scene little changed through the centuries as the simple buildings of Hochalm Alpine Pasture Hut have been preserved in its original state.
-This hike is filled with diverse delights and you will find many natural wonders along the way, from lofty rock faces and wide open Alpine pastures to meadows brimming with wildflowers.
-And, you might find it incomparably refreshing to cool off in lovely Walchsee See Lake at the end of your hiking day.
-The route gives you a good workout and requires endurance and sure footing.
+This gorgeous two-day hike across the Kaiser Mountains Nature Reserve has a charm all of its own: big views, a wonderful mountain shelter, alpine lakes for swimming, and well-maintained trail winding through meadows and lush deciduous trees.
+From the Stripsenjochhaus lodge, a popular shelter perched high among the jagged and craggy peaks of the Kaiser Mountains, hikers can enjoy expansive views west to the Guffert and Pendling peaks, beyond to the Bavarian foothills of the Alps, and east over the Loferer and Leogang Rocky Mountains.
+Day two takes hikers to the simple buildings at Hochalm, which have been preserved in their original state.
+This hike is filled with diverse delights, from lofty rock faces and wide open alpine pastures to meadows brimming with wildflowers.
+It ends at the Walchsee lake, the perfect place to cool off on a hot summer day!

 - Wheelchair-accessible Hiking Route

 - Circular hike

 Vertical metres downhill 1,680m

 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

 - Day 1: Stripsenjochhaus (May until October), Hans-Berger-Haus (May until October), Anton-Karg-Haus (May until October), Gasthof Veitenhof (open all year Wednesday to Sunday), Pfandlhof (open all year, closed Thursday)